-Maritime education and training programmes include COLREGs training under a Navigational Watch unit which is usually supported by full mission simulator training.
-This basically includes a number of hours teaching in class at either a theoretical or practical level.
-IMO model courses, for instance deck officer programmes, include 100 hours of lecturing that cover most aspects of collision avoidance (IMO, 1999).
+Maritime education and training programmes include COLREGs training as part of a Navigational Watch unit which is usually supported by full mission simulator training.
+This includes a number of hours teaching in class at either a theoretical or practical level.
+In IMO model courses for instance, deck officer programmes include 100 hours of lecturing that cover most aspects of collision avoidance (IMO, 1999).
 Similarly, at senior and higher levels, the programmes include 30 hours of teaching that is considered refreshment.
-Those model courses are designed to provide additional guidance to MET providers as required in Standard Training Certification and Watchkeeping (STCW) II/1 level
+These model courses are designed to provide additional guidance to MET providers as per required in Standard Training Certification and Watchkeeping (STCW) II/1 level

-Across the world, countries have diverse methods of teaching the COLREGs as well as having diverse methods to identify the knowledge of their deck cadet/navigational officer's competency in COLREGs.
-Some by multiple choice questions, some with one to one exams to make sure that those deck cadets/navigational officers know / understand the COLREGs.
+Across the world, countries have diverse methods of teaching COLREGs as well as having diverse methods to identify the knowledge of their deck cadet/navigational officer's competency in COLREGs.
+Some use multiple choice questions, some with one to one exams to make sure that those deck cadets/navigational officers know / understand the COLREGs.

-Research conducted by (Syms, 2002) by Nautical Institute highlights the suggestions of seafarers, that the improvement of maritime training and education (MET) systems are necessary which will help them improve the application of COLREGs at sea
+Research conducted by the Nautical Institute (Syms.
+R.J, 2002) highlights the suggestions of seafarers, that the improvement of maritime training and education (MET) systems are necessary and will help then improve the application of COLREGs at sea

-The same research (Sym.
-R.J, 2002) also reports that in northern countries such as United Kingdom, Germany and France, the application and understanding of COLREGs is of a higher standard than when compared to other countries.
+The same research (Syms.
+R.J, 2002) also reports that in northern EU countries such as the United Kingdom, Germany and France, the application and understanding of COLREGs is of a higher standard when compared to other countries.